Capture more than just a moment,

 The Honorable Lawson E Thomas (1898-1989) Memorial Corporate Painting

-Judge Thomas was the son of an Ocala Florida schoolteacher and his father was a mechanic.
-Judge Thomas graduated from Florida A & M University in 1919 and received his law degree in 1923.
-He practiced law in Detroit and Jacksonville before moving to Miami in 1935.
-He was one of the early leaders of the civil rights movement and represented plaintiffs in lawsuits requiring the registration of African-American voters in Duval County.
-He fought for the uniformity of the school year length in Broward County, the equalization of teacher’ salaries and the inclusion of African-Americans in jury panels throughout the state.
-He was a frequent collaborator with Thurgood Marshall and the NAACP during the long fight to roll back segregation and banish Jim Crow.
+Judge Thomas was born in Ocala, Florida, the son of a schoolteacher and a mechanic.
+After graduating from Florida A&M University in 1919, he earned his law degree from the University of Michigan in 1923.
+He practiced law in Detroit and Jacksonville before settling in Miami in 1935, where he became a prominent figure in the civil rights movement.
+He fought for the rights of African Americans in many areas, including voter registration in Duval County, the equalization of teacher salaries, and the inclusion of African Americans in jury panels across the state.
+His work often brought him into close collaboration with Thurgood Marshall and the NAACP in their long struggle to dismantle segregation and eradicate the injustices of Jim Crow.

 18″ X 24″

-Commissioned Portrait Painting: Portrait Painting, Subject: The Honorable Lawson E. Thomas (1898-1998) Memorial Corporate Painting, Styles: Realism, Medium: Pastel, Materials: Heavy Acid-Free Cotton Art Paper Mounted with Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection for preservation.
+Commission Portrait: Original Pastel Portrait Painting, Subject: The Honorable Lawson E. Thomas (1898-1998) Memorial Corporate Painting, Styles: Realism, Medium: Pastel, Materials: Heavy Acid-Free Cotton Art Paper Mounted with Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection for preservation.

 Master Pastel Artist L.A.
 CLINE